Workiva/w_transport/README.md

 **Transport library for sending HTTP requests and opening WebSockets.**

 HTTP support includes plain-text, JSON, form-data, and multipart data, as well as custom encoding.
-Also supports automatic retrying and request & response interception.
+Also supports automatic retrying and request & response asdf interception.

 WebSocket support includes native WebSockets in the browser and the VM with